astraw38/astraw38.github.io/_drafts/2015-01-16-gerrit-autolint.md

     	a. 'python gpylinter.py'

 ## [GerritLinter](https://github.com/astraw38/gerritlinter)
-Gerritlinter is a python package to assist with automatic code reviews.
+GerritLinter is a python package to assist with automatic code reviews.
 It does the following:

 1. Get a list of files changed between the active gerrit branch and the specified gerrit review.
 2. Lint the original files in the active gerrit branch.